 Far Enough Farm is a cheerful petting zoo located on Centre Island which offers free admission year round and a variety of friendly animals including horses, llamas, pigs, peacocks, emus, rabbits and more.
 The farm is a thirty minute walk from the Ward’s Island ferry dock and can be accessed through the Centreville Amusement Park which is closed during the winter.

 Ice sailboat racing was a popular sport in Toronto during cold winters at the turn of the century and you may be lucky enough to spot a hobbyist or two today, but you are more likely to see ice surfers and para-skiiers.
 Grab a spot on the shore and watch as wind enthusiasts attach boards to their feet, sails to a harness and glide around the frozen harbour.

 Once you’ve had your fill of outdoor fun and winter chills, you can retreat to this cozy café and warm yourself up by ordering a cup of hot chocolate and drinking it in front of a glowing fire place.
 The Rectory Café is located in one of only two remaining historic residences on Ward’s Island and is open year round, including the winter months.

-During the winter the ferry runs from the harbour front to Ward’s Island between 6:35am and 11:45pm from Monday to Sunday and between 7:30am and 11:30pm on Sundays and holidays.
+During the winter the ferry runs from the harbour front to Ward’s Island between 6:35am and 11:45pm from Monday to Sunday and between 7:30am to 11:15pm on Sundays and holidays.
 Remember to dress warm and enjoy the winter wonderland of the Toronto Islands.

 About the Author

-Seattle Dredge is a young adventurer, travel blogger and photographer based in Toronto.
-She spends the majority of her time on the road, but never tires of returning home to her favourite city.
+Seattle Dredge is a young adventurer, travel blogger and photographer who now lives in Southampton, ON, after being based in Toronto for seven years.
 Seattle is exploring the world one country, one photo and one great adventure at a time, sharing her experiences on Seattle’s Travels.
 And yes, her real name is Seattle.